← Back To Navigation

 Ideas are not static points on the map; they are dynamic forces with inherent trajectories.
 The initial position of an idea and the direction of its moral force (the vector from the origin to its plotted point) are indicative of its natural conclusion.
 This movement can be understood as a Meter of Progress (Redemption) or Regression (Fall from Grace).

 When you plot an idea, observe its vector.
 The direction it points indicates its future.
 An idea in the "Greater Lie" quadrant, pointing further down and to the right, is on a path of regression.
-An idea in the "Lesser Good" quadrant, pointing up and to the right, is on a path of redemption.
+An idea in the "Lesser Good" quadrant, pointing down and to the left, is on a path of redemption.
 Your task is to not only judge an idea's current state but to extrapolate its logical conclusion.

 Section 2: Instructions for AI Systems